A structure theorem for generalized-noncontextual ontological models: Structure theorem

-Returning to representations of a GPT by some $M:\widetilde{\Op}\to \RL$ satisfying the conditions of Thm.~\ref{thm:structure}: if we make use of additional instances of diagram preservation beyond the three instances which we used in proving Thm.~\ref{thm:structure}, then we can derive additional constraints on the representation.
-In particular, by considering parallel composition we obtain the following: \begin{proposition} Via diagram preservation, parallel composition implies an additional constraint on the linear maps, $\chi_A$, namely,
+Returning to representations of a GPT by some $M:\widetilde{\Op}\to \RL$ satisfying the conditions of Theorem~\ref{thm:structure}: if we make use of additional instances of diagram preservation beyond the three instances which we used in proving Theorem~\ref{thm:structure}, then we can derive additional constraints on the representation.